mattsrc/opentx-lua-rssi-histogram/README.md

 #### Options:

-* `flags`: Flags are forwarded to drawText and can make the text bold, at different sizes, etc.  See opentx docs for details.
+* `flags`: Flags are forwarded to `drawText()` and can make the text bold, at different sizes, etc.  See OpenTX docs for details.
 * `separator`: Change the separator from '-' to some other character.

 ### Current Time Widget